 I’ll try to bring it back around.
 Because of all the bread I’m baking, I had to re-visit Jim Lahey and Mark Bittman’s No-Knead Bread recipe in order to bring enough variety of loaves to the auction winners without spending an insane amount of time on new recipes.
 I tried the recipe when it first came out three years ago and thought it was sort of a pain in the ass, what with the pre-heating of the pan, the spastic flopping of the dough into the pan, etc. At the time, I had no knead of it. (ha ha. couldn’t resist).

 Every maddening cooking blog or TV show with Le Creuset shows these sparkling, gleaming pans.
 I’m willing to believe television cooks get new pans for their shows, but bloggers?
 How can it be that bloggers, who presumably cook a lot, can have perfectly new and shiny Le Creuset pans?
-Mine look like shit.
-[Sorry, I can’t help but swear so much.
 It’s a very emotional topic for me.
-Another inexplicable failure.]
+They are like my babies and I have failed them somehow.

 I have used every trick in the book, on the internet and at the store.
-The only thing that can even come close to restoring my pan to a usable state after a particularly frisky pan-sear or oven tour is Bar Keepers Friend.
-But even with that, my pans are hopeless.
-They look like I’ve had them for 50 years — at least.
-I even replaced the first two that I received as wedding presents because I thought they were ruined.
-Now I just live with them, since the ‘new’ ones look just like the old ones I replaced.
-And I am now a miser which prevents me from frivolous expenditures.
+The only thing that can even come close to restoring my pan to a usable state after a particularly frisky pan-sear or long oven braise is Bar Keepers Friend.

 But just to illustrate what happens to me, when I cook the bread, this is what it looks like when it comes out of the oven: